michael-wall/job-scheduler/README.md

 ## Introduction ##
-- This is a simple sample OSGi module that contains a Job Scheduler that retrieves the Object Records for a specified Object Definition ERC, iterates the records and updates a specified field in each Object record.
+- This is a sample OSGi module that contains 2 Job Schedulers:
+- UpdateObjectEntriesDispatchTaskExecutor: Retrieves the Object Records for a specified Object Definition ERC, iterates the records and updates a specified field in each Object record using Object Local Services.
 - Custom properties determine the objectDefinition ERC used as well as the fieldName, as a result the OSGi Component code is portable.
 - The Component works for Company and Site scoped Object Definitions.
+- HeadlessUpdateObjectEntriesDispatchTaskExecutor: Retrieves the Object Records for Employee Object, iterates the records and updates the uuid field in each Object record using headless REST APIs and OAuth 2.0

 ## Environment ##
 - The module was built and tested with 2025.Q1.0 (Liferay Workspace gradle.properties > liferay.workspace.product = dxp-2025.q1.0-lts)
 - JDK 21 is expected for compile time and runtime.

-## Configuration ##
+## UpdateObjectEntriesDispatchTaskExecutor Configuration ##
 - Create an Object Definition with Scope set to Company and set an ERC on the Object Definition e.g. STUDENT.
 - Create an Object Definition with Scope set to Site and set an ERC on the Object Definition e.g. DOCUMENT.
 - Add 2 Fields of Type Text to each Object Definition (e.g. name and uuid), note the fieldNames and Publish each Object Definition.